 In the last few posts, I’ve been working my way toward the description of a baby’s sock in the collections of the Museum der Kulturen in Basel.
-It is possibly the oldest object with a slip stitch structure that has yet been noted but is described as nalbinding in previous documentation, rather than as the slip stitch crochet it is more likely to be.
+If correctly dated, it could be the oldest object with a slip stitch structure that has yet been noted.
+It is described as nalbinding in previous documentation, rather than as the slip stitch crochet it is more likely to be.
 The sock has also been associated with the textile production of Coptic Egypt, which although rich in both simple and compound nalbound material, would make it far older than any other evidence of slip stitch fabric, regardless of the production method.

 If it should prove to have been nalbound, slip stitch crochet could arguably have developed as an alternate technique for producing at least that one form of nalbinding.
 Pending a more precise dating of the sock, this would still suggest an earlier date for the origins of crochet than the one currently accepted.
 Adding a single new stitch to the already extensive repertoire of nalbinding would be less dramatic but interesting nonetheless.